Avaiga/taipy-doc/docs/manuals/deployment/linux/redhat.md

     ```
     Is provided by Flask because the way of exposing an application on the Internet and
     developping an application locally is not the same, mainly for security and reliability reasons.
-    This message will disappear when using the web server.
+    This message will disappear when using the Web server.

 ## Prepare the application for deployment